Bitmessage/PyBitmessage/docs/protocol.rst

 "verack".
 The TCP timeout starts out at 20 seconds; after verack messages are exchanged, the timeout is raised to 10 minutes.

-If both sides announce that they support SSL, they MUST perform a SSL handshake immediately after they both send and receive verack.
-During this SSL handshake, the TCP client acts as a SSL client, and the TCP server acts as a SSL server.
+If both sides announce that they support SSL, they **must** perform an SSL handshake immediately after they both send and receive verack.
+During this SSL handshake, the TCP client acts as an SSL client, and the TCP server acts as an SSL server.
 The current implementation (v0.5.4 or later) requires the AECDH-AES256-SHA cipher over TLSv1 protocol, and prefers the secp256k1 curve (but other curves may be accepted, depending on the version of python and OpenSSL used).

 addr
 ^^^^